-Jason Renshaw found this video, and I think it does a good job explaining the benefits that Hobbit teachers (and human ones) can gain from making home visits:
+Jason Renshaw found video, and I think it does a good job explaining the benefits that Hobbit teachers (and human ones) can gain from making home visits:

 The Parent Teacher Home Visit Project was recently invited to Flint, Michigan to talk about their work.
-The local television station produced this short news clip:
+The local television station produced short news clip: